AndreyCoder404/healthylifebot/CONTRIBUTING.markdown

 ### 💙Steps to Contribute

 1. **Fork the Repository**:
-   🔸 Click the "Fork" button on the GitHub page.🍴
+   🔸 Click the "Fork" button on the GitHub page.
-2. **Create a Feature Branch**:
+3. **Create a Feature Branch**:
    🔸 Clone your fork locally:

      ```bash